Cvaniak/Consistent/README.md

 ## Newest update

+So I am not very happy with current algorithm, but with some adjustments it should work well enough for proof of concept.
+After tweaks I would like to prepare demo of how it can work in action.

+## 24.03.2024

 To summarize small research - we use `LCS` algorithm to find the `LCS` and then we see what is missing or what is new in newer file.
 I will probably try to use old file with comments in, and just omit the fact of absence in newer one.